doublespring168/JaPS/README.md

-# JaPS
+# KingQ
-JaPS is a robust and lightweight Java Pub/Sub library and in-memory key-value cache which uses JSON.
+KingQ is a robust and lightweight Java Pub/Sub library and in-memory key-value cache which uses JSON.

-I have started this project to learn myself how Pub/Sub libraries can work and it has turned out that JaPS works really well, therefore I have decided to publish it here on GitHub.
+I have started this project to learn myself how Pub/Sub libraries can work and it has turned out that KingQ works really well, therefore I have decided to publish it here on GitHub.

-JaPS now has also memory snapshot support to create a backup of cached data or to use it as a "persistent" memory database.
+KingQ now has also memory snapshot support to create a backup of cached data or to use it as a "persistent" memory database.

 # Features